 You also need to actively promote affiliate products, something a lot of website owners overlook - or even overdo.
-But done right, it's possible to make a significant income from it.
+But done right, and with enough traffic in play, it's possible to make a income from it.

-Here then are the best affiliate marketing websites out there at the moment.
+Here then are the best affiliate marketing software programs currently available.

-- We've also highlighted the best website builders
+- We've also highlighted the best website builder software.

 Publishers can sort through different advertisers to apply for the products or services that might work best, then if accepted, apply targeted links to generate an affiliate income.